azaj01/pipelex/docs/pages/build-reliable-ai-workflows-with-pipelex/executing-pipelines-with-inputs.md

 ## Alternative: Using working_memory Directly

-For advanced use cases, you can construct the working memory explicitly instead of using `input_memory`:
+For advanced use cases, you can construct the working memory explicitly instead of using `inputs`:

 ```python
 from pipelex.core.stuffs.stuff_factory import StuffFactory